keeferrourke/capitaine-cursors/README.md

 ## Notes
 Building the x-cursor theme from SVG source requires a regular inkscape installation.
-If the build script fails, you should probably install inkscape using your preferred package manager :)
+It also needs a command called `xcursorgen`.
+If the build script fails, you should probably install inkscape and xcursorgen using your preferred package manager :)

 ## License
 Capitaine cursors is based on KDE Breeze cursors, as such it falls under